A Network Formation Model Based on Subgraphs: Introduction

 \subsection{Our Subgraph Model Approach}

-Our approach is quite distinct from all of the above, both in terms of the fundamentals of the approach (working with subgraphs as the basic building blocks) and the technicalities of allowing nontrivial conditional correlations (developing a new central limit theorem for non-trivially correlated random variables).
-Our contribution is to develop models of network formation that admit considerable interdependency, and have the presence of links be highly correlated - even across distances, but still prove consistency and asymptotic normality of the parameter estimates.
+Our approach is distinct from all of the above, both in terms of the approach (working with subgraphs as the basic building blocks) and the technicalities of allowing nontrivial conditional correlations.
+Our contribution is to develop models of network formation that admit considerable interdependency without spatial restrictions, and still prove consistency and asymptotic normality of parameter estimators.
+As part of this, we develop a new central limit theorem for non-trivially correlated random variables that moves away from relying on spatial-style mixing arguments that force decaying dependence in distance.

 The paucity of flexible models that are computable and can be used across many applications for hypothesis testing and inference is what motivates our work here.
+Although our models are simple conceptually, we provide different applications that illustrate how such models admit strategic network formation, general covariates, and generate rich network features.

-What we do is develop a new class of random-graph models for the statistical estimation of network formation that allow for substantial correlation in links.
-In these models, various subgraphs (e.g., links, triangles, cliques, stars) are generated directly.
-For instance, students may form friendships with their roommate(s), members of a study group, teammates, band members, etc.; researchers may form collaborations on writing papers in pairs, or triples, or quadruples, etc. This results in links, and those links are then naturally correlated since they are formed in combinations.
+In Section \ref{sec:model} we introduce \emph{subgraph generated models}---henceforth SUGMs.
+In these models, various subgraphs (e.g., links, triangles, cliques, and stars) are generated directly.
+For instance, students may form friendships with their roommate(s), members of a study group, teammates, band members, etc.; researchers may form collaborations on writing papers in pairs, or triples, or quadruples, etc; villagers may form specific bilateral or multilateral agreements independently, each to sustain some collection of favors between those individuals involved in the agreement.
+This results in links and those links are then naturally correlated since they are formed in combinations.
 The union of all these subgraphs results in a network.
-The challenge to the researcher is that often only the final network is observed: a survey may ask people to list their friends and acquaintances, or links may be observed on a social platform, or emails or phone calls are observed, and so forth; but the original formation process is often not observed.
-The challenge that then arises in estimating how the network formed is that subgraphs may overlap and may also incidentally generate new subgraphs, and so the true rate of formation of the subgraphs cannot generally be inferred just by counting their presence in the resulting network.

-Although the basic ideas behind our models are very simple, we provide four different applications that illustrate how easily such models admit strategic network formation, general covariates, and generate rich network features.
+In this section, we also introduce three motivating applications to demonstrate how this model could be used: (i) descriptively modeling network structure, (ii) motives for risk-sharing, and (iii) incentives to link across social boundaries.